-Here is an eight minute video that should answer most of your questions regarding sponsorship of our two podcasts, CISO/Security Vendor Relationship Podcast and Defense in Depth.
-Please contact me, David Spark, producer of CISO Series for the latest sponsorship package which will include pricing information and audience numbers.
+Here is an eight minute video that should answer most of your questions regarding sponsorship of two of our podcasts, CISO/Security Vendor Relationship Podcast and Defense in Depth.
+To get the latest sponsorship package which includes pricing and audience numbers, please contact me, David Spark, producer of CISO Series.

 Awesome.
 You’re interested in sponsoring one of the CISO Series podcasts.

 This video will explain how sponsorship works on our podcasts.
 To get the most recent prices and audience numbers, contact me, David Spark, for the latest sponsorship package.